apache/airflow/UPDATING.md

  To obtain pylint compatibility the `filter` argument in `GCPTransferServiceHook.list_transfer_job` and `GCPTransferServiceHook.list_transfer_operations` has been renamed to `request_filter`.

-#### CLI reorganization

-The Airflow CLI has been organized so that related commands are grouped together as subcommands.
-The `airflow list_dags` command is now `airflow dags list`, `airflow pause` is `airflow dags pause`, `airflow config` is `airflow config list`, etc.
-For a complete list of updated CLI commands, see https://airflow.apache.org/cli.html.

 #### Removal of Mesos Executor

 The Mesos Executor is removed from the code base as it was not widely used and not maintained.
 [Mailing List Discussion on deleting it](https://lists.apache.org/thread.html/daa9500026b820c6aaadeffd66166eae558282778091ebbc68819fb7@%3Cdev.airflow.apache.org%3E).